 So, on we go throughout the day, the deliverance of the chocolate at least arranged.

-Though my mind was a bit troubled, knowing that I still wasn't quite set up for guaranteed success in the snacking department...
+was a bit troubled, knowing that I still wasn't quite set up for guaranteed success in the snacking department...

 JC would get home from work at about seven or seven thirty, depending.
 The kids go to bed by eight.
 But I always hate to cut their short time with daddy any shorter, so it's more like between eight and eight thirty on these late nights.